-It will be seen that from 1805 to 1807 he was on the staff, probably with the Duke of York, and again from 1809 to 1814 he almost continuously enjoyed 'Commander-in-Chief's leave'.
-What this means neither the Guards nor we know, but as family tradition is that he spent his time in riotous living at the expense of his father, it is tempting to think that these periods of 'leave' were in fact leave on full pay, dancing attendance on his friend the Duke.
-Biographies of the latter show that throughout this period he was living a dissolute life in London, or at his country house at Oatlands near Weybridge 'gambling and drinking with a house, full with his friends'; but from enquiries made, no reference to Andrew has been noted in the Duke’s papers.
+It will be seen that from 1805 to 1807 he was on the staff and we know that at some time in his army career he served on the Staff as Brigadier General in England and Ireland.
+Again from 1809 to 1814 he almost continuously enjoyed 'Commander-in-Chief's leave'.
+What this means neither the Guards nor we know, but as family tradition is that he spent his time in riotous living at the expense of his father, it is tempting to think that these periods of 'leave' were in fact leave on full pay, dancing attendance on his friend the Duke of York.
+Biographies of the latter show that throughout this period he was living a dissolute life in London, or at his country house at Oatlands near Weybridge 'gambling and drinking with a house full with his friends'; but from enquiries made, no reference to Andrew has been noted in the Duke’s papers.

 What exactly happened to Andrew after his retirement in 1814 is unknown, but his resignation from the Army could have been due to ill-health, as he died at Southampton Place, New Road, Bloomsbury on 14 October 1815 at the early age of fifty-one.
-His death is recorded in the Gentleman's Magazine, but no obituary has been traced.
-He is buried in the South Cloister of Westminster Abbey - why no one really knows, since it is clear from what has been written above, that he had in no way a distinguished military career.
-Again, it must surely be that his place of burial was decided by the Duke, with whom he was still close, and who, we know, presented Andrew's second son James with his Army commission in 1813.
+He was buried in the South Cloister of Westminster Abbey - why no one really knows, since it is clear from what has been written above, that he had in no way a distinguished military career.

 There is no stone or memorial to mark the site of his grave in the Abbey, so the exact site cannot be ascertained, but the following appears in the Funeral Fee Book of the Abbey: